Nirosha-Rayee/EventManagementSystem/README.md

 ****Spring Cloud:**

-•	Service Discovery: whenever a new server of any service comes up, it will first register itself with the service discovery.
+•	**Service Discovery:** whenever a new server of any service comes up, it will first register itself with the service discovery.

 •	Whenever 1 Microservice needs to call another Microservice, it gets the I/P Addresses of that service from the service discovery.

-•	API G/W: It takes the request & Routes the request to the correct microservice.
+•	****API G/W :** It takes the request & Routes the request to the correct microservice.

-•	LB: Balance the load between servers.
+•	**LB**: Balance the load between servers.

 **3.0	API ENDPOINTS FOR EVENT MANAGEMENT MICROSERVICE:**

 **Data creation API:**

-Create a Single Event: POST / localhost:3002/events/create
+**Create a Single Event:**  POST / localhost:3002/events/create

-Create a List of Events: POST/ localhost:3002/events/createAll
+**Create a List of Events:**  POST/ localhost:3002/events/createAll

 **Event Finder API:**

-Get all events: GET / localhost:3002/events/all
+**Get all events:**  GET / localhost:3002/events/all

-Get list of all events based on the user's Request Params latitude, longitude, and a specified date:  GET / localhost:3002/events/find?latitude=40.7128&longitude=-74.0060&date=2024-03-15
+**Get list of all events based on the user's Request Params latitude, longitude, and a specified date:**  GET / localhost:3002/events/find?latitude=40.7128&longitude=-74.0060&date=2024-03-15

 •	Here, this will return events occurring within the next 14 days from the specified date.